paschal27/Final-Project---COMP-6630/README.md

 Details about the Malimg dataset (original paper) can be found here: https://dl.acm.org/doi/10.1145/2016904.2016908

-The Malimg subset (8 classes) used in the proposed model can be extracted from the complete
+The Malimg subset (8 classes) used in the proposed model can be extracted from the complete dataset.

 ## Proposed Multi-Layer Perceptron Model